AndrewLo42/keyboard-designer/README.md

 - User can download their design as a png
 - User can interact with color pickers or input a hex code
 - User can toggle between basic color pickers and more advanced pickers
 - User can choose to have different modifier colors or not
+- User can reset all their choices with a button

 # Future Features
 - User can choose a switch and hear what it sounds like by typing